 The Commonhold and Leasehold Reform Act 2002 provides a right for leaseholders to acquire the landlord’s management functions by transfer to a company set up by them – the Right To Manage (RTM) company.
 The right was introduced, not just as a means of wresting control from bad landlords, or managing agents, but also to empower leaseholders, who generally hold the majority of value in the property, to take responsibility for the management of their block.

 The right to manage is available to leaseholders of flats providing your block meets the qualifying criteria.
-Estates can assess your block and advise if the criteria is met.
+We can assess your block for you and advise if the criteria is met.

 We have years of experience helping leaseholders achieve their Right to Manage and we won’t stop until we have helped many more.
 Feel free to discuss any issues with one of our team, further information regarding Right to Manage and other leasehold issues can be obtained from The Leasehold Advisory Service at http://lease-advice.org.